Kirich2323/Kirich2323/README.md

 Currently I'm working as a senior data scientist at Sberbank in Moscow.

-I develop implement machine learning algorithms for credit scoring process
+I implement various machine learning algorithms for credit scoring process.

 *Welcome to my GitHub page!*